Belarusian border crisis hits local Polish business | DW | 06.10.2021

 "I have another business in Warsaw, so can cover some of these losses, but many other people here don’t," she says.

-Budy, a long village made up largely of traditional wooden houses, is empty, its three eateries and guest houses closed.
-A local man tells us the season is ending, but he’s never seen it this quiet, particularly as the weather is unseasonably warm.
+Budy, a long village made up largely of traditional wooden houses, is empty and its three eateries and guest houses closed.
+A local man tells us the season is ending, but he's never seen it this quiet, particularly as the weather is unseasonably warm.

 "Agritourism has been hit very hard," Jarmila Rybicka, an activist working on the edge of the border zone, tells DW.
 "Many local farmers and agritourism business people want to help the migrants, mainly because these are good people, but also because what has happened here is bad for business," she says.

-On Friday, September 17, the Polish parliament passed an act on compensation for businesses in places where the state of emergency is in force.
-It covers companies from the tourism and catering industry, as well as people running agritourism farms.
+On September 17, the Polish parliament passed an act on compensation for businesses in places where the state of emergency is in force.
+It covers companies within the tourism and catering industry, as well as people running agritourism farms.

 "The authorities did not care about 3 million zlotys ($800,000, €730,000) to pay out a fair 80% compensation for all victims.
 But thanks to our pressure, this law is better than the government proposed," Robert Tyszkiewicz, an MP from the opposition Civic Coalition (KO), told reporters in Warsaw.